 “Art doesn’t exist in a vacuum.
 Artists throughout history have chronicled the important issues of their time.
 The subjects I pursue are extremely personal to my identity and value systems as an environmentalist, yet they are also universal and reaching a critical tipping point for every individual regardless of ethnicity, gender, class or religion.
-To be true to my values I also extend this philosophy to include regularly donating funds raised from the sale of paintings to conservation and environmental organisations, ensuring that my art has a direct connection and a positive effect on the content it speaks about.
-The international language of art is an extraordinary agent for discourse around momentous and difficult topics such as climate change and biodiversity loss.
-Climate change, our impact on the environment, habitat loss and the current rapid rate of extinction are all issues which have devastating implications as the biggest challenges we face.
-Without the resolution of these overarching issues, we will not have the luxury to concern ourselves with others.
-As an industry and as individuals we must act urgently to reduce the impact on the environment of travel, shipping, materials and energy.” - CLAIRE MILNER
+Climate change and biodiversity loss are the existential threats of our time and the international language of art is an extraordinary agent for discourse around such momentous and difficult topics.
+To be true to my values, my work goes further than highlighting these issues to include regularly donating funds raised from the sale and auction of paintings to support the ongoing projects of climate and environmental organisations.
+This ensures that my art has a direct connection and a positive effect on the content it speaks about.
+The human impact on the environment, and the current rapid rate of extinction are issues which have devastating implications as the biggest challenges we face.
+Without the resolution of these overarching issues, we may not have the luxury to concern ourselves with others.

 Read Claire Milner’s Environmental Responsibility Statement